How I Take Advantage of Slow Work Periods

 SO TAME Method

 I used this in a Creative Work Problems comic.
-If you already have ideas, you can use them to get other ideas.
-Sometimes the bad idea just needs a different form to become good.
+If you already have some thoughts, concepts, etc, you can use them to get other ideas.
+Sometimes the bad one just needs a different form to become good.
 The SO TAME method is a mnemonic for this:

 • S – Slice it up